 With an ocean that can feel as vast as space, it’s no surprise that an interaction with a dwarf minke whale can feel as otherworldly as a scene from Star Wars.
 Clinging to a rope armed with a mask and snorkel, a mechanical sound nicknamed the ‘Star Wars sound’ reverberates through your entire body as an almost fluorescent body glides past you reflecting the sunlight above.

 Sometimes likened to a dolphin, dwarf minkes are highly manoeuvrable and acrobatic and are known to occasionally breach.
-If you’re lucky you may witness uncommon behaviours such as a headrise, where the whale rises vertically, exposing its snout above the surface; or the spy-hop – the same move but with its eyes above the surface.
-Sometimes they will lateral roll and display its belly which gives an opportunity to determine the sex of the whale.
+If you’re lucky you may witness uncommon behaviours such as a headrise, where the whale rises vertically, exposing its snout above the surface; or the spy-hop, the same move but with its eyes above the surface.
+Sometimes they will lateral roll and display their bellies which gives an opportunity to determine the sex of the whale.
 Such information is important for ongoing research and divers are encouraged to contribute any photos or observations to the Minke Whale Project.
-Each dwarf exhibits their own unique colouring and markings as distinctive as a human fingerprint so this allows researchers to follow the behaviours of individual whales.
+Each dwarf exhibits its own unique colouring and markings as distinctive as a human fingerprint, which allows researchers to follow the behaviours of individual whales.

-There’s still a lot to learn about the not-so-little dwarfs and all those who get the privilege to encounter them can contribute to the future understanding of these gentle mammals.
-Liveaboard Expeditions leave from Cairns to the Ribbon Reefs in June and July, typically for 3 to 7 days, with Mike Ball Dive Expeditions, Divers Den, Spirit of Freedom or Pro Dive.
-The liveaboards provide a dedicated itinerary for minke whale interactions and offer an exclusive in-water experience unlike any other.
-While you can scuba with the whales, most interactions occur with snorkellers so if you haven’t dived before fear not, you can still experience the once-in-a-lifetime opportunity firsthand.
+There’s still a lot to learn about the not-so-little dwarfs and all who get the privilege of an encounter can contribute to the future understanding of these gentle mammals.
+Liveaboard expeditions leave from Cairns to the Ribbon Reefs in June and July, typically for 3 to 7 days, with Mike Ball Dive Expeditions, Divers Den or Pro Dive.
+The expeditions provide a dedicated itinerary for minke whale interactions and offer an exclusive in-water experience unlike any other.
+While you can scuba dive, most interactions occur with snorkelers, making this once-in-a-lifetime opportunity accessible for all.
 Imagine the goosebumps moment when a creature around four-times your size comes within mere metres of contact – a moment so incredible it will stick with you for life.